 As you may have seen in the media, there is a disproportionate amount of cases of COVID-19 in black and brown communities.
-Although there is not enough research available yet, the data that is published highlights the challenges that communities of color face.
+Although there is not enough research available yet, available data highlights the challenges that communities of color face.

 Some of the arguments state that black and brown communities are already at a high risk, more susceptible to hypertension, diabetes, and heart diseases.
 This makes this population a lot more vulnerable and the lack of resources available in these neighborhoods is an added disadvantage.

 Black and brown people also experience discrimination in treatment in the healthcare system.
-Additionally, testing has been more available to people of a higher SES, which is made up more of our counterparts.
+Additionally, testing has been more available to people of a higher SES.
+More of our counterparts make up this group.

 This concern might already feel too large to tackle, but a small thing we can do is create more awareness and acknowledge the reality that communities of color face.
-Physical health is important, and what tends to be neglected is our mental health.
+Physical health is important.
+Mental health tends to be ignored.

 Stress, anxiety, and depression have physiological impacts on our bodies